wpmetabox/docsv2/docs/tutorials/category-thumbnails.md

 ---
-title: Creating category thumbnails & featured images
+title: Creating category thumbnails
 ---

 import LiteYouTubeEmbed from 'react-lite-youtube-embed';
 import 'react-lite-youtube-embed/dist/LiteYouTubeEmbed.css';

-**Category thumbnails** and featured images are images that are chosen as the representative image for Categories.
-This tutorial will show you a simple solution to **display those thumbnails on a page** and display the **featured images on Archive pages of each category**.
+**Category thumbnails** (featured images) are images that are chosen as the representative image for categories.
+This tutorial will show you a simple solution to create thumbnails for categories and **display those thumbnails on a page** and on the **archive pages of each category**.

 Here is my example: